coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 ---

-## Creating a reproducible workflow

-Adopting reproducible workflows enables you to figure out precisely what data and what code were used to generate a result.

-### Directory structure for projects
+## Directory structure for projects

 - It is good to keep all files associated with a project in a single folder
 - Different projects should have separate folders